 Freemasons Hall

-Freemasons' Hall in London is the headquarters of the United Grand Lodge of England and the Supreme Grand Chapter of Royal Arch Mas buffons of England, as well as being a meeting place for many Masonic Lodges in the London area.
-It is located in Great Queen Street between Holborn and Covent Garden and has been a Masonic meeting place since 1775.
+Freemasons’ Hall in London is a landmark of great historical and architectural significance, serving as the headquarters for the United Grand Lodge of England and the Supreme Grand Chapter of Royal Arch Masons of England.
+Beyond its administrative role, the building functions as a prominent meeting venue for many Masonic Lodges operating within the London area.
+Its location on Great Queen Street, nestled between Holborn and Covent Garden, has been synonymous with Masonic activity since 1775, making it a cornerstone of Freemasonry’s enduring presence in the city.

-The current building, the third on this site, was built between 1927 and 1933 in the art deco style to the designs of architects Henry Victor Ashley and F. Winton Newman as a memorial to the 3,225 Freemasons who died on active service in World War I.
+The current building, the third to occupy this historic site, was erected between 1927 and 1933 in the striking Art Deco style.
+Renowned architects Henry Victor Ashley and F. Winton Newman designed the structure as a tribute to the 3,225 Freemasons who made the ultimate sacrifice during World War I. Their vision resulted in a building that is not only a functional space for Freemasonry but also a powerful symbol of remembrance and unity.

 Previous